dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I chose life over death for myself and my friends...
-I believe it is in our nature to explore, to reach out into the unknown.
-The only true failure would be not to explore at all.
+  I always looked really young for my age.
+And once I hit 23, 24 and 25, I was then allowed to play the cool 18-year-olds and stuff.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
 ## 🌟 Experiences (1165 days)